http-rs/tide/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask any question about the tide framework
+about: Ask any question about the Tide framework
 ---

 <!--- Provide a general summary of the issue in the Title above -->